Call Us Message Us

 >Different Types of Schizophrenia

-At The Sylvia Brafman Mental Health Treatment Center in Fort Lauderdale, Florida, our team of dedicated professionals is ready to guide you.
+At The Sylvia Brafman Mental Health Treatment Center in Fort Lauderdale, Florida, our team of dedicated professionals is prepared to help you with your schizophrenia diagnosis and treatment.
 We offer IOP and a variety of treatments programs, each uniquely designed to meet your needs.
 So don’t wait, reach out to us today!
 Either give us a call or fill up the form below to request a callback.

 "*" indicates required fields